eligrey/tinylog/README.md

 ------------

 tinylog lite is a bare-bones implementation of tinylog intended primarily for embedding into other libraries.
-Most features unrelated to just logging messages are not included, such as saving logs and theming the UI.
+The only API method supported is
+<code>tinylog.<strong title="void">log</strong>()</code>.
+Theming, configuration, saving
+logs, etc. are not supported in tinylog lite.

 Demos